noir-lang/noir/docs/versioned_docs/version-v0.23.0/migration_notes.md

 ### `backend encountered an error: libc++.so.1`

-Depending on your OS, you may encounter the following error when running `nargo prove`:
+Depending on your OS, you may encounter the following error when running `nargo prove` for the first time:

 ```text
 The backend encountered an error: "/home/codespace/.nargo/backends/acvm-backend-barretenberg/backend_binary: error while loading shared libraries: libc++.so.1: cannot open shared object file: No such file or directory\n"